HEALTHCARE COST & UTILIZATION PROJECT

 The HCUP Central Distributor User Guide provides detailed instructions on how to purchase, protect, re-use and share the HCUP data.

-Purchasing HCUP Data
+Purchasing and Downloading HCUP Data

 • I am a student, are there any discounts to purchase data?